shadowed1/Chard/README.md

 <br>

 - Exiting Chard Root session while others are active is not recommended.
 Exit them all at once!
-- OBS game capture is suggested to run it all in one shell.
+- When using OBS game capture, it is recommended (and required if using chard arch) to run everything in one shell.
 So run `obs & prismlauncher` for example.

 <br>